-This Employment Agreement (the "Agreement"), is entered into effective as of December 14, 2023 (the "Effective Date"), by and between Xometry, Inc. (the "Company") and James Miln ("Executive").
+This AMENDED AND RESTATED EMPLOYMENT AGREEMENT (the "Agreement"), is entered into effective as of May 13, 2024 (the "Effective Date"), by and between Xometry, Inc. (the "Company") and Matthew Leibel ("Executive").
+This Agreement amends, restates, and supersedes in its entirety any agreement between the Company and Executive that existed with regard to the employment terms detailed below.

-The Company desires to employ Executive, in the capacity of full-time Chief Financial Officer with an anticipated start date of February 19, 2024 (the "Start Date"), pursuant to the terms of this Agreement and, in connection therewith, to compensate Executive for Executive's personal services to the Company; and
+The Company desires to continue to employ Executive, in the capacity of full-time Chief Technology Officer pursuant to the terms of this Agreement and, in connection therewith, to compensate Executive for Executive's personal services to the Company; and

-Executive wishes to be employed by the Company and provide personal services to the Company in return for certain compensation.
+Executive wishes to continue to be employed by the Company and provide personal services to the Company in return for certain compensation.